The future of EU trade policy

 We are happy to welcome the European Commissioner for Trade Cecilia Malmström to Bruegel on 24 January to talk about the future of the EU's trade policy.

 In her speech, Commissioner Cecilia Malmström set out the EU’s trade agenda for 2017 and beyond.
-In light of the last year political events and the current overturning of the international trade chessboard, Cecilia Malmström shared her view about the reasons why trade is worth fighting for; and how the European Commission will continue ensuring that trade is (and will be more) transparent, fair, protecting our values at home, while promoting them abroad.
+In light of last years political events and the current overturning of the international trade chessboard, Cecilia Malmström shared her views about the reasons why trade is worth fighting for; and how the European Commission will continue ensuring that trade is (and will be more) transparent, fair, protecting our values at home, while promoting them abroad.

 Many jobs and wages have declined because of automation, with machines and computers replacing manual work, at a faster speed than any other previous Industrial revolutions.
 “Against this reality, trade deals are a handy scapegoat.
 But if we – incorrectly – lay all the blame for economic change at the door of free trade or globalisation, we won’t end up solving our problems: we’ll just delay the solution”.
 The only answer to globalisation and technological change is “more investment, training and education to help people adapt.
 An adaptation that must take place as fast as technology evolves”.